satwikkansal/wtfpython/README.md

 * `del` removes a specific index (That's why first `list_1` was unaffected), raises `IndexError` if invalid index is specified.
 * `pop` removes element at specific index and returns it, raises `IndexError` if invalid index is specified.

-* **Why the output is `[2, 4]`?** The list iteration is done index by index, and when we remove `1` from `list_2` or `list_4`, the contents of the lists are now `[2, 3, 4]`.
+**Why the output is `[2, 4]`?**
+- The list iteration is done index by index, and when we remove `1` from `list_2` or `list_4`, the contents of the lists are now `[2, 3, 4]`.
 The remaining elements are shifted down i.e. `2` is at index 0 and `3` is at index 1.
 Since the next iteration is going to look at index 1 (which is the `3`), the `2` gets skipped entirely.
 Similar thing will happen with every alternate element in the list sequence.

-* See this StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) for a similar example related to dictionaries in Python.
+* See this nice StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) for a similar example related to dictionaries in Python.

-## Explicit typecast of strings
+### Explicit typecast of strings

 ```py
 a = float('inf')